What is a Managed Print Service?

 The Managed Print Service includes the management of print devices such as printers, scanners, copiers and multifunctional devices as well as document management and workflow solutions to improve the company’s print environment.

 How will I save money with a Managed Print Service?

 Organisations can save significant revenue by taking a more strategic apporach to their printing.
-These cost savings can be made in organisations of all sizes, from SMEs to a large enterprises.
-For an example of the cost savings that can be within a large organisation, read our case study of Avon and Somerset Police who reduced their printing costs by £650,000 through a managed print service.
+These cost savings can be made in organisations of all sizes, from SMEs to large enterprises.
+An example of the cost savings that can be achieved within a large Public Sector organisation can be seen in our case study with Avon and Somerset Police who reduced their printing costs by £650,000 through adopting managed print service.

 In simple terms a Managed Print Service will save money by helping a business to achieve the following:

 - Less paper used

 - Less print devices required (consolidate current fleet)

 - Saving energy costs